liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

     scope.
 In this case, all active trace points will be included in the failure messages, in reverse order they are encountered.
-5. The trace dump is clickable in Emacs - hit `return` on a line number and you'll be taken to that line in the source file!
+5. The trace dump is clickable in Emacs - hit `return` on a line number and you'll be taken to that line in the source m_files!

 ### Propagating Fatal Failures